wp-plugins/simply-exclude/readme.txt

 == Changelog ==

 = 2.0.6.4 =
-- Corrected reported error with second argument on se_widget_getarchives_where().
+- Corrected issue reported related to Missing argument 2 for SimplyExclude::se_widget_getarchives_where()
-- Added a defined option 'SE_FILTERS_PRIORITY' to control the priority of the main pre_get_posts se_filter.
-This priority can also be controlled via a filter 'se_filters_priority' which is called prior to the setup for the pre_get_posts filter.
+- Added a filter 'se_filters_priority' to allow control the priority of the se_filter hook.
+This can also be set via a define in wp-config.php or functions.php as define('SE_FILTERS_PRIORITY', 99);

 = 2.0.6.3 =
 - Updated logic such that excluding posts for Archive will also automatically exclude post from Archive Widget.
 This way you don't get links showing from the widget that cause 404 errors.
 See support thread https://wordpress.org/support/topic/archive-month-shows-when-all-posts-in-month-are-excluded-giving-404-error